cqcallaw/mesa-builder/README.md

 # Mesa Builder
-A script to build and deploy Mesa on Ubuntu using chroot.
+Scripts to build and deploy Mesa on Ubuntu using chroot.

 Builds are deployed to `/usr/local-$(git describe --always --tags)` by default. `/usr/local` is converted to a symlink that points to the most recent build.